damonallison/dotnet/README.md

 ## The "new" .NET

 Microsoft, under Nadella, has shifted its culture from the 90's "embrace, extend, extinguish" to embracing OSS.
 From a development model, it is similar to Java.
 Platform agnostic, VM based, Open Source.
 From a language perspective, C# and the CLR has traditionally been ahead of Java (lambdas, linq, TPL async / await).

 At some point, perhaps under the direction of Nadella, Microsoft realized Win32 is a dead end.
 They pivoted from Ballmer's "Windows Everywhere" to "Cloud and AI everywhere".
 They opened up their developer tools to all platforms.
-Thus, .NET Core.
+Thus, .NET Core and Visual Studio Codea.
 The development model moved from the cathedral to the bazaar.

 * Development done in the open, on github.
 * Minimalist tools (VS Code) based on Electron, not "WPF" or another heavy MS UI toolchain.